tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 * Beer drinking [Bill Feager](@/w/feager.md) denies that fight with Alex was a "long awaited challenge".
 Then he shoots on "Mister Zjeb" and his booking decisions, as well as on Alex Arthur who "bottled out from a fight" at [Ale Grzeje](@/e/ppw/2024-07-13-ppw-ale-grzeje.md).
 He also shoots on his critiques who say that he can't wrestle, as he claims that their opinion does not matter since he was a PpW Champion for over 130 days.
 * Interview time ends as Matuesz is inviting everyone on a second part of a show.

-#### Ustawka Match: "Zmowa" (Mister Z, Olgierd, Marco Hammers, Jakub Linde & Wiktor Longman) v "Zmowa przeciwko zmowie" (Biesiad Strong, Goblin, Axel Fox, Gabriel Queen & Vic Golden)
+#### Ustawka Match: "Zmowa" (Mister Z, Olgierd, Marco Hammers, Jakub Linde & Wiktor Longman) vs "Zmowa przeciwko zmowie" (Biesiad Strong, Goblin, Axel Fox, Gabriel Queen & Vic Golden)

 * Michael HT hypes up the next match as one of the most improtant fights in PSV (polish wrestling scene) history.
 Referee Seweryn makes his way to the ring.
 The loud "Fuck The Collusion" chants are audible.
 * Timestamp: `3:27:12`